Victoriana's website uses cookies to make the site simpler. Please see our Cookie Policy for details. Close message.

 Saffron is the most expensive spice in the world (sold by weight) - what better reason for growing your own?

-It is thought that they were probably introduced here by the Romans.
+It is thought Saffron was probably introduced here by the Romans.

-The beautiful purple blue flowers of this Crocus appear in the late Summer (as opposed to our traditional Spring flowering Crocus).
-Whilst you can enjoy the flowers for their beauty, what you are really after are the tiny stigmas within; carefully pick these and dry in the late Summer Sun (make sure they don't blow away) before storing.
-These tiny strands will impart the most gorgeous, almost delicately astringent, flavour to all manner of dishes - and of course impart that golden yellow hue.
+The beautiful purple-blue flowers of this crocus appear in the late summer (as opposed to our traditional spring-flowering crocus).
+Whilst you can enjoy the flowers for their beauty, what you are really after are the tiny stigmas within; carefully pick these and dry in the late summer sun (make sure they don't blow away) before storing.
+These tiny strands will impart the most gorgeous, almost delicately astringent, flavour to all manner of dishes - and of course give them that golden yellow hue.

 Recommended by the RHS to be an excellent attractant and nectar source for bees and other beneficial insects.